Valentino (1951 film)

-Valentino is a 1951 American biographical film directed by Lewis Allen and starring Anthony Dexter and Eleanor Parker.
+Valentino is a 1951 American biographical film of the actor Rudolph Valentino directed by Lewis Allen and starring Anthony Dexter and Eleanor Parker.

 Plot

-It is a romantic biopic of the actor Rodolfo Valentino, or Rudolph Valentino as he is better known, who arrives in the United States from Italy and soon becomes a movie star.
-He falls in love with an actress and dies at an early age.

-Aboard a passenger steamship traveling from Naples to New York, young Rudolph Valentino works as a dancer.
-He meets actress Joan Carlisle, who is traveling under the name Sarah Gray.
-The two fall in love.
+Aboard a steamship from Naples, young Rudolph Valentino works as a dancer.
+He falls in love with actress Joan Carlisle.
 Maria Torres, the leader of the dance ensemble, grows jealous and dismisses Rudolph.

-In New York, the penniless Rudolph works as a dishwasher and befriends waiter Luigi Verducci.
-However, he is fired after a brawl.
-Rudolph borrows money from Luigi to buy a tuxedo.
-Soon after, he is hired as a dancer at a nightclub, where he also secures a waiter job for Luigi.
-His refined European dance style becomes popular among high-society women.
+After arriving in New York, the penniless Rudolph works as a dishwasher and befriends waiter Luigi Verducci but is fired after a brawl.
+Rudolph is hired as a dancer at a nightclub, where he also secures a job for Luigi.

+Rudolph's refined European dance style becomes popular among high-society women.
 One evening, film director Bill King visits the club with Joan.
-Rudolph dances a tango with Joan, and King considers casting the handsome dancer in his next film.
-Rudolph agrees to give acting a try.

-The next day, Rudolph plays a small role alongside Lila Reyes, with whom he becomes friends.
-Lila explains that Joan has influence over casting decisions for films.
-Rudolph arranges a meeting with Joan, and they start a new relationship.
-The following day, Bill asks Joan if she would approve of casting Rudolph in her next film.
-When she learns that Rudolph knows about her influence, she accuses him of dating her purely out of opportunism.
-Although Rudolph believes he has done nothing wrong, he is offended when the angry Joan offers him money, prompting him to storm off.
+Rudolph dances a tango with her and King considers casting him in his next film.
+Rudolph plays a small role alongside Lila Reyes, who explains that Joan has influence over casting decisions.
+Rudolph and Joan start a relationship.
+Bill asks Joan whether she would approve of casting Rudolph.
+When she learns that Rudolph knows about her influence, she accuses him of dating her because of it.
+Rudolph is offended when Joan angrily offers him money.

-Left to his own devices, Rudolph travels to Hollywood.
-He begins with minor roles, struggling to make a name for himself.
-He hears about auditions for the role of Julio in The Four Horsemen of the Apocalypse.
+Rudolph travels to Hollywood and begins acting in minor roles.
+He hears about auditions for a production of The Four Horsemen of the Apocalypse.
 Hoping to impress producer Mark Towers, he plans a dance performance with Lila.
-However, despite Bill King's support, Towers refuses to cast a newcomer.
-Determined, Rudolph and Lila, dressed as their characters, attend a party hosted by Towers.
-Their passionate and impressive dance persuades Towers to give Rudolph the role.
+However, Towers refuses to cast a newcomer.
+In costume, Rudolph and Lila attend a party hosted by Towers, where their passionate dance persuades Towers to award the role to Rudolph.